Thermodynamic uncertainty relation for generalized time-reversal observables: Methods

-Note that, for current-type observables, this property follows directly from the definition.
+Note that, for current-type observables, this property follows directly from its definition.
 With Eq.~\eqref{typicallyimposed}, one gets the strong DFT for joint distributions integrated over the space of all possible system trajectories \cite{hasegawa2019ftur}.
-This integration is executed by translating its forward trajectories into the time-reversed counterparts, along with justifications from the invariance of the path integral measure \cite{hasegawa2019ftur,Seifert2005integralft,Spinney2013pedagogical}.
-However, this procedure is valid only when $\phi(\Gamma^\dagger)$ is automatically translated into $-\phi(\Gamma)$.
+This integration is carried out by mapping each forward trajectory to its time-reversed counterpart, using the invariance of the path-integral measure. \cite{hasegawa2019ftur,Seifert2005integralft,Spinney2013pedagogical}.
+However, such a mapping is valid only when $\phi(\Gamma^\dagger)$ is automatically translated into $-\phi(\Gamma)$.

-Our main interest is in relaxing this constraint on the observable $\phi$.
-Here, we impose the generalized time-reversal property:
+Our main interest in the present work is in relaxing this constraint on the observable $\phi$.
+Here, we introduce the generalized time-reversal property:

-While condition \eqref{a} is strictly weaker than the odd‐parity requirement of Eq.~~\eqref{typicallyimposed}, it still enforces a key feature of time‐reversal: $\phi(\Gamma)$ and $\phi(\Gamma^\dagger)$ can never share the same sign, so that ``positive'' excursions in one direction become ``negative'' or zero in the other.
-As we discuss later, this relaxation allows us to capture a broad class of physically relevant observables that may not exhibit exact magnitude inversion but still reverse in direction.
-Crucially, Eq.~\eqref{a} remains compatible with both stochastic dynamics (Markov jump or Langevin) and deterministic Hamiltonian evolution under cyclic driving, and it also covers the conventional constraints of Eq.~\eqref{typicallyimposed}.
+While condition \eqref{a} is strictly weaker than the odd‐parity requirement of Eq.~\eqref{typicallyimposed}, it still enforces the key feature of the sign-reversal structure akin to entropy production: $\phi(\Gamma)$ and $\phi(\Gamma^\dagger)$ cannot share the same sign.
+This structure establishes constraints between $\phi$ and entropy production.
+As we discuss later, this relaxation allows us to capture a broad class of physically relevant observables.